chinhonnang0000/asteroidgen/README.md

 Currnet bugs:
 - more to be found and be fixed.

-Last thing completed ::: main - core tier 4
+Last thing completed ::: main - phase glass (currently useless) & sector 397

 Work in progress, excluding bugfixes - removed from this list once completed or cancelled
-- sector 6 (mission 6) remake - phase glass - AEGA solar panels - 1 series of turrets more overpowered than duodecs.
+- sector 6 (mission 6) remake - phase glass walls, conduits, 3rd tier serpulo units phase version - AEGA solar panels - 1 series of turrets more overpowered than duodecs.
-- mission 7 - Heavy attacking units and the first enemiies that is not made by Anuke.
+- mission 7 - Heavy attacking units and enemiies that is not made by Anuke.

 Proposed untouched (not started yet)
 - skilltree for erida,